Waterbirth 101: Everything You Need to Know About Giving Birth in Water

 • The Sensory Atmosphere: Dim lighting, waterproof fairy lights, and personalized, laminated birth affirmations stuck to the room's walls help create a safe, unobserved space where your primitive brain can fully surrender to the birthing process.

-Want to know more and feel supported for your waterbirth experience?
+Want to know more and or engage in support for a waterbirth experience?

 Connect with us for a complimentary virtual consultation.